|

 Copyright: 1937

+Published in Detective Comics #50, April, 1941, 6 pages.
 While driving with his Chief in the industrial city of Tinsdale, Bart Regan spots from a distance a man wearing glasses with clear glass in them (how?).
 That man was entering a company with millions of dollars in defense contracts.
 Certain that fellow was a fifth columnist out for no good, Regan goes into action.
+Click here to read the story.

-47 'This Is Sabotage' 'This Is Sabotage'
+'This Is Sabotage'

 Published by DC Comics